Student Paper Competition

 - Verification and/or validation of results reported in paper

-- The SPC Committee assembles a panel of several individuals from the Society's membership who will judge the oral poster presentations during SPC poster session.
+- The SPC Committee assembles a panel of several individuals from the Society's membership who will judge the oral presentations during SPC virtual session.
 The SPC Committee will determine the exact composition of the judging panel before the presentation session, and will ensure that the expertise of the judging panel reflects the wide range of technical topics across the field of interest of the Society.

 - Each judge is provided with a score sheet that lists the names of all presenters with paper titles.
-After reviewing all poster presentations, the judges score the presentations based on the following criteria:
+After reviewing all presentations, the judges score the presentations based on the following criteria:

 - Quality of presentation (e.g., clarity, organization, figure size/arrangements, style, etc.)